ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

   - automated reasoning to answer questions and to draw new conclusions
   - machine learning to adapt to new circumstances and to detect and extrapolate patterns
-  The full turing test is completed with 2 additional characteristics which have been added by later researchers:
+  The full Turing test is completed with 2 additional characteristics which have been added by later researchers:
   - computer vision and speech recognition to perceive the world
   - robotics to manipulate objects and move about